patrickhadlaw/mesa3d-docker/README.md

-# mesa3d-docker
+# Rust Graphics Runner
-A docker image with the Mesa drivers installed and a X server running.
-Useful for testing graphics applications.
+A docker image with the rust compiler installed, Mesa drivers installed and a dummy X server running.
+Useful for testing rust graphics applications during CI.